CARTAvis/manual_source/source/functionalities_gui.rst

 .. note::
    In version 1.2, polygon and (multiple) point regions will be supported.
 Import/export region in the casa region text format (.crtf) or the ds9 region format (.reg) as a text file will be supported in version 1.2.

 The creation and modification of regions are demostrated in the section :ref:`mouse_interaction_with_regions`.
 To create a region, use the region button at the bottom-right corner of the image viewer, then use cursor to draw a region.
+CARTA allows regions to be created even if the region is outside the image.
 Keyboard shortcuts associated with regions are listed below.

 +----------------------------------+----------------------------+-----------------------------+
 |                                  | macOS                      | Linux                       |